critocrito/eml-parser/README.md

 ## About The Project

-This code was developed to help with network analyses for various investigations that took place at [Der SPIEGEL](https://www.spiegel.de) and [Paper Trail Media](https://www.papertrailmedia.de).
+This code was developed to support investigations that took place at [Der SPIEGEL](https://www.spiegel.de) and [Paper Trail Media](https://www.papertrailmedia.de).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>